Dwars door Vlaanderen: World Tour race

 In 2000 the event was renamed Dwars door Vlaanderen and Roeselare became the new starting place.
 The race was included in the inaugural UCI Europe Tour in 2005, classified as a UCI 1.1 event, and from 2013 to 2016 as a 1.HC race.
 The 2016 edition nearly had to be cancelled as it was scheduled one day after the 2016 Brussels bombings, causing security alert to be raised to the highest level in all of Belgium.
 On the evening of the event, organizers decided to continue as planned and the Belgian authorities gave clearance on the day of the race.
 The race was won by Jens Debusschere.

 The 2017 edition was promoted to the UCI World Tour, cycling's highest tier of professional races.
 In 2018 Dwars door Vlaanderen was moved one week later on the calendar, from a position mid-week after Milan–San Remo to the Wednesday before the Tour of Flanders.
 At the same time the course was scaled down from 200 km to 180 km in length, and the Oude Kwaremont and Paterberg climbs were cut from the race.

 Women's race

 Since 2012, a women's edition of Dwars door Vlaanderen is held on the same day as the men's race, starting and finishing on the same location, of approximately 130 kilometres distance.
 From 2023, this event joined the UCI Women's ProSeries calendar, the second tier of women's races.
+In 2026, the race moved up to the UCI Women's World Tour.

 As with the men's race, Dwars door Vlaanderen is seen as a warm up event for the Tour of Flanders for Women.